Radio & Music Multiplatform

 - How will it inspire audiences, the wider industry and the BBC?

 - Does the idea provide value for money?
-Will the audience reach justify the spend?
+Will the audience reach it gains justify the spend?

 - How does it fit with the BBC's public purposes and make the best of the BBC's strengths?

 - Will it drive digital literacy by introducing new audiences to digital services?

-Speculative proposals should also be sent to Helen Cox via Sarah Dain.
-Helen will then liaise with the relevant Digital Editor and will either contact you to provide feedback or to confirm interest.
+Speculative proposals should also be sent to Sarah Dain, who will then liaise with the relevant Digital Editor and will either contact you to provide feedback or to confirm interest.

 Publicising your project

-All communications about Indie projects commissioned by Radio & Music Multiplatform should be planned and agreed with the R&MM project manager prior to publication.
+All communications about indie projects commissioned by R&MM should be planned and agreed with the R&MM project manager prior to publication.

 Any communications should be written with the Fair Trading guidelines in mind.